List of The Elephant Princess episodes

 The following is an episode list for the Australian television show The Elephant Princess, which aired on Network Ten.
 Season 1 premiered in Australia on 13 November 2008, and season two premiered in Canada on 6 February 2011.
-The series revolves around Alex Wilson, a teenager from suburban Melbourne, Australia, who discovers that she is in fact the heir to the throne of Manjipur, a fictitious kingdom in a parallel world that looks like India.
+The series revolves around Alex Wilson, a teenage girl from suburban Melbourne, Australia, who discovers that she is in fact the heir to the throne of Manjipur, a fictitious kingdom in a parallel world that looks like India.